 In the garden, Chef Knoll focuses on growing heirloom varieties of produce and other delicate fruits, vegetables, lettuces and herbs that demand the daily care he and his staff can provide.
 He also leads Jordan’s stone-fruit tree grafting experiments, kombucha exploration projects, foraging local areas and makes his own sea salt by collecting water during his travels to Hawaii, Mexico, Greece, France and the California coast.

 An artist at heart, Chef Knoll’s penchant for drawing architectural-style plans of dishes the day before an event could impress fellow chefs as easily as fine art professors.

 In the wild, Chef Knoll hikes the land in search of native plants and fungi that have been staples of the Sonoma diet for centuries.
 For him, foraging has always been intriguing, a natural extension of a love of the outdoors.
 One of his earliest influences was the work of French chef Michel Bras, whose cooking and hospitality in the Aubrac region of Southern France has influenced so many chefs today.
 (Bras would forage and sketch his ideas as he walked the hills of his childhood village.)

 Before becoming a respected Healdsburg chef, Chef Knoll worked at the Ritz-Carlton San Francisco, where he served under the direction of Executive Chef Jean-Pierre Dubray.
 In his fourth year with Ritz-Carlton, Chef Knoll was named chef saucier for his culinary skills and extensive knowledge of the different taste profiles that are required to create fine sauces and soups.
 He graduated with honors from the California Culinary Academy in San Francisco in 2000.

-He lives in Windsor, Calif., with his wife, Nitsa Knoll, who oversees hospitality and special events at Jordan, and their son, Petros.
+He lives in Windsor, Calif., with his wife, Nitsa Knoll, who oversees hospitality and special events at Jordan, and their son, Petros, and dog, Skilos.